Onsite Programs at Science North

 15–30 minutes

-• CLIMATE ACTION SHOW — Join Sheepy and his niece, Felicity, where you’ll enjoy a 19 minute, interactive, fast-paced science journey that prepares you with the knowledge and inspiration to join an active network of change agents.
+• CLIMATE ACTION SHOW — Join Sheepy and his niece, Felicity, in the Climate Barn, where you’ll enjoy an interactive, fast-paced science journey that prepares you with the knowledge and inspiration to join an active network of change agents.
+Along with Sheepy and Felicity, artificial intelligence agent Bo, and a cast of global and local agents, you will discover the science of climate change, hear from change agents, and prepare yourself to champion climate change action in your life and community.

 IMAX®